 So start mapping your customer’s journey!
 Remember, before you start building a profitable customer success framework, you need to have a Customer Success tool in place.
 This tool or software helps you in carrying out the major processes smoothly and efficiently.

-This is the point at which the customer transitions from hearing about all of the promises made during the sales cycle, to actually experiencing them.
+This is the point at which the customer transitions from hearing about all the promises made during the sales cycle, to actually experiencing them.
 It is your company’s obligation to ensure that the customer’s expectations stay the same as they were as when they initially agreed to acquire your service.
 There’s nothing like having a proper onboarding strategy in place ahead of time.
-This strategy aims at targeted onboaarding by creating segments or customer groups.
+This strategy aims at targeted onboarding by creating segments or customer groups.

 Most of the churn happens at this stage.
 If you have got a good onboarding strategy in place, it automatically ensures higher chances of renewal.
 Translating into higher recurring revenue.
 So, that makes your customer success framework profitable!